The Secret to Why Your Behavior Is Inconsistent

 Is your behavior inconsistent with your goals?
 If so, it could be keeping you from living the life you say you wish to lead.
 Exploring the inconsistencies between how you say you want to act and how you actually behave can help you stop sabotaging yourself and be true to your values and desires.

-I often drive in Chicago traffic, and have noticed that the cars who do not let anyone cut in when it’s clear that a lane of cars must merge are often the very ones that aggressively try to merge when I see them again later.
+I often drive in Chicago traffic and have noticed that the cars who do not let anyone cut in when it’s clear that a lane of cars must merge are often the very ones that aggressively try to merge when I see them again later.
 I wonder, do the drivers know that they are acting as if their time is more valuable that other people’s?
 Or, do they tell themselves they are always running late because of traffic and people unfairly trying to cut into their lane, so their behavior is justified?
 In my years of working as a Jungian analyst, I have noticed it is common for people to write a story about their experiences that’s a story of being treated unfairly—and they’ll overlook the ways in which their behavior could be seen as self-centered.
 Their story “I’m a generous, kind person” is contradicted by their behavior.
 They probably are generous and kind in some situations, but sometimes, like when they’re driving and in a hurry, they’re aggressive and self-centered.
-The story they think they’re living according to is not in synch with how they actually behave.
+The story they think they’re living according to is not in sync with how they actually behave.

 Most of us want to see ourselves as consistently generous, kind, thoughtful, and fair—so why do we have a tendency to remember when we have acted according to our highest values and forget when we have not?